-I am SUPER excited about the product I got to try out for this post: the FoodSaver FM2000 Vacuum Sealer!
-I’ve been thinking of buying one for years, so when an opportunity came up to work with them on a recipe, I was stoked.
+I’ve been thinking of buying a FoodSaver for years, so when an opportunity came up to work with them on a recipe, I was stoked.
 Next thing you know, we have some delicious marinated Tempeh Veggie Skewers on our hands!

 One person who turned me onto Food Saver is actually my older sister.
 In the last couple of years she’s gotten into cooking, and is all about preserving stuff that she’s made.
 She’d send photos of her testing the jar sealers on some guacamole, which we all know can brown incredibly fast, and even a few days later this stuff was still fresh and green!